-It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.
+In 2018, I quit my corporate job and started my online coaching business, My Client Strategy.

-So, I wanted to share with you some of the lessons I’ve learned from taking the leap out from my comfortable 6-figure corporate job and starting a business.
+And, I wanted to share with you some of the lessons I’ve learned from taking the leap out from my comfortable 6-figure corporate job and starting a business.

 Why am I sharing these business lessons now?